renovatebot/renovate/docs/usage/config-presets.md

 In short, the number of `{{argx}}` parameters in the definition is how many parameters you need to provide.
 Parameters must be strings, non-quoted, and separated by commas if there are more than one.

-If you find that you're repeating config a lot, you might consider publishing one of these types of parameterised presets yourself.
+If you find that you are repeating config a lot, you might consider publishing one of these types of parameterised presets yourself.
 Or if you think your preset would be valuable for others, please contribute a PR to the Renovate repository, see [Contributing to presets](#contributing-to-presets).

 ## GitHub-hosted Presets

 To host your preset config on GitHub:

 - Create a new repository.
-Normally you'd call it `renovate-config` but it can be named anything
+Normally you would call it `renovate-config` but it can be named anything
 - Add configuration files to this new repo for any presets you want to share.
 For the default preset, `default.json` will be checked.
 For named presets, `<preset-name>.json` will be loaded.
 For example, loading preset `library` would load `library.json`.
 No other files are necessary.
 - In other repos, reference it in an extends array like `github>owner/name`, for example: